Las Meninas - Photo Credit: Steve A. Gunther

-Additional BTD Productions include the LA Premiere of Strom Thurmond is Not a Racist by Thomas Bradshaw at Open Space and Week #29 of 365 Plays/Days by Suzan-Lori Parks premiered at Celebration Theater in Los Angeles.
-Machinal by Sophie Treadwell was one of BTD's first productions, opened at the Lee Strasberg Theater in 2004 to much critical acclaim.
-Garrett was touted as "a stunning innovative presence and one to watch".
+Additional BTD Productions include: Strom Thurmond is Not a Racist by Thomas Bradshaw – LA premiere at Open Space; Week #29 of 365 Plays/Days by Suzan-Lori Parks premiered at Celebration Theatre in Los Angeles; Machinal by Sophie Treadwell, which she produced and directed for BTD at the Lee Strasberg Theatre November 2004; Ugly from the Front written and Performed by Amanda Gunderson premiered at the Edinburgh Fringe Festival in 2005.

 Additional world premieres: Ochre and Onyx: The Langston Hughes Project at Watts Village Theatre Company; Black Women State of the Union: An Evening of Plays by Black Women (World Premiere), nominated for a NAACP Theatre Award for Best Director, at Company of Angels in Los Angeles.; Sucktion Libretto by Doug Kearney, Composed by Anne Lebaron (REDCAT NOW FEST); They Call Me Wanjiku by Mumbi Kiagwa at The Martin E. Seagal Theatre Center in Manhattan (in development); Coffee Will Make You Black adapted by Michael Shepperd at Celebration Theatre; Wet, an opera written by Terese Svoboda and Composed by Anne Lebaron, which premiered at Roy and Edna Disney Calarts Theatre (REDCAT).
 Couples Counseling by Carey Lovelace, which opened at the REDCAT; Canada Lee by Mona Smith produced by The Lee Strasberg Theatre in Los Angeles.